COVID-19 Update: How We Are Serving and Protecting Our Clients

 Last month, a state appellate court issued a written opinion in a California homicide case discussing the defendant’s challenge to the lower court’s decision not to admit certain evidence pertaining to the victim.
 Ultimately, the court agreed with the defendant, reversing his conviction for murder in the second degree.

 In any California criminal trial, one of the many roles of the judge is to act as a gatekeeper of the evidence.
 Relying on the California Evidence Code, the court will determine which evidence is admissible.
-Often, these decisions are made in pre-trial motions in limine, but occasionally an issue will arise mid-trial requiring the judge to render a decision before continuing on with the case.
-Usually, in that predicament, the judge will make a mid-trial ruling outside the presence of the jury, so as to not prejudice the jury.

 In this case, the defendant was charged for murder related to the shooting death of another man.
 The evidence showed that the defendant and the victim each fired shots at each other.
 While the victim shot 15 shots, missing each time, the defendant shot twice, killing the victim.